MailTape/MailTape-v1/_posts/2015-01-18-Elliot-Moss.md

 _Elliot Moss:_ **"**Love the close-up vocal and choppy/beat-repeating guitar on this tune. feel like it never really settles into any one groove, which gives it this anxious thing that absolutely I love.**"**

 <p id="outroduction">
 That’s all folks!
-A big thank to our guest [Elliot Moss](https://www.facebook.com/elliotmossmusic "Elliot Moss") for their selection.
+A big thank to our guest [Elliot Moss](https://www.facebook.com/elliotmossmusic "Elliot Moss") for his selection.
 Enjoy your sunday !
 </p>